 Today my style is a blend of traditional Japanese and Western chef knives that result in light, nimble and extremely sharp blades that retain enough backbone to stand up to the regular kitchen chores.

-I joined the North Coast Knife Makers Club when I first started out as a knifemaker.
-The members have been a great resource and inspiration to draw upon from the very beginning and continuing to push me to this day.
-I’m currently the Chairman of the club and live in Hillcrest in KwaZulu-Natal South Africa, where I spend my free time making and refining my knife designs.
+I joined the North Coast Knife Makers Club when I first started making knives.
+The members have been a great resource and inspiration to draw upon from the very beginning and continue to push me to this day.
+I’m currently the Chairman of the knife makers club and live in Hillcrest in KwaZulu-Natal South Africa, where I spend my free time making and refining my knife designs.

-Together with Andrew Bell, we are the sole distributors of Balbachdamast stainless damascus steel and titanium damascus alloys for the Southern Africa territory.
+Together with Andrew Bell (A Bell Custom Knives), are the official distributors of Balbachdamast stainless damascus steel and titanium damascus alloys for the Southern Africa territory.